dazfuller/dazfuller/README.md

 #### 🌱 I’m currently learning ...

 Electronics.
-I sucked at it back at school but really want to create some cool stuff with the [Raspberry Pi](https://www.raspberrypi.org/) and the [BBC Micro:bit](https://microbit.org/).
+I sucked at it back at school but really want to create some cool stuff with the [Raspberry Pi](https://www.raspberrypi.org/) and the [BBC Micro:bit](https://microbit.org/), and pretty much anything else I can get my hands on.
 So far and so good.

-Also wanting to spend some time getting to grips with [Rust](https://www.rust-lang.org/).
-I spent years writing code in C++ and still love doing low level stuff and writing command line tools, so want to use something which gives the performance with safety.
+Currently learning, pretty much whatever I need to so that I can get the job done.

 #### 💬 Ask me about ...